RosettaCommons/rosetta/README.md

 * rosetta/database/ -- The Rosetta database (used during runtime)
 * rosetta/source/test/ -- The compiled unit tests
 * rosetta/tests/integration/ -- The integration tests
-* rosetta/source/bin/ -- The location of the (symlinks to) the Rosetta executables
+* rosetta/source/bin/ -- The location of the (symlinks to) the Rosetta executables -- (created during compilation)
-* rosetta/source/build/ -- The location of the built libraries
+* rosetta/source/build/ -- The location of the built libraries -- (created during compilation)

 Additional information is located in submodules:
 * rosetta/documentation/ -- https://github.com/RosettaCommons/documentation -- Source for the online documentation